YuanTian1991/YuanTian1991.github.io/contents/notes/My-Github-Commands/index.md

 ---
 slug: "/notes/My-Github-Commands"
 date: "2020-06-29"
-title: "My Github Commands"
+title: 'My Github Commands'
-tags: ['github']
+tags: ['Github']
 abstract: "For many years, I merely only use commands like git add, git commit, git push .etc.
 Now I am colaborating with more and more professional people on Github.
 So I want to record a bit my commands learned here.
 It's not systemic, but maybe a quick cheatsheet."
 ---